SharePoint/sp-dev-docs/docs/features/embed-pages-to-teams.md

 You can embed any modern SharePoint page in Microsoft Teams by creating a Teams personal app and manually creating the needed configuration for this custom setup.
 Be aware of the following considerations:

 - This capability is provided as a PREVIEW INTEGRATION PATH  unti a native solution becomes available.
 - The target must be a modern SharePoint site or page.
-Embedding classic publishing portals or other classic sites or pages is not supported and will not work .
+Embedding classic publishing portals or other classic sites or pages is not supported and will not work.
 - A user can add a personal app from the APPS link in Teams.
 A user can pin an app to the app bar (the left-most navigation in Teams) by right-clicking it and choosing PIN.
-- Administrators can deploy and pinn an app to all or targeted users from the Microsoft Teams admin center.
+- Administrators can deploy and pin an app to all or targeted users from the Microsoft Teams admin center.
 - There are some gaps in user experience including the following, which we are actively looking to address in a future, integrated solution:
     - There is no native navigation, header, or footer on embedded pages.
     - Search initiated from Teams will return search results from Teams, not search results from the embedded site.